-- 2.52 Capital receipts will be an important element of the Council's capital programme over the next few years as borrowing becomes more restrictive and it is important that sales are progressed if the Council is to receive the best value for its assets that can be used to support other spending commitments, in addition to driving growth and support the place making agenda. - 2.53 A total of £4.2m of capital receipts were received in the year 2019/20 from the disposal of Council land and property.
-This is significantly lower than the receipts received in previous years and was forecast in last year's report.
+- 2.56 Capital receipts will be an important element of the Council's capital programme over the next few years as borrowing becomes more restrictive and it is important that sales are progressed if the Council is to receive the best value for its assets that can be used to support other spending commitments, in addition to driving growth and support the place making agenda. - 2.57 Over the reporting period a total of £14.9m (2019/20 £4.2m; 2020/21 £10.7m) of capital receipts were received in the year 2019/20 from the disposal of Council land and property.
+The 2019/20 return is significantly lower than the receipts received in previous years, and the 2020/21 receipts included a significant deferred receipt relating to land in East Manchester.
 Over the next few years capital receipts are likely to be more difficult to achieve as land values are constrained because of the need to provide sites for affordable housing and satisfy climate change policies.
 The loss of sites at nil value for educational purposes will also impact on the level of receipts.